remidinishanth/golang_learnings/design_patterns.md

 The sql package must be used in conjunction with a database driver.
 See https://golang.org/s/sqldrivers for a list of drivers.

+This function is in the database/sql package for registering database drivers when you use third-party database drivers.
+All of these should call the `Register(name string, driver driver.Driver)` function in `init()` in order to register themselves.

 ```
 // init is automatically invoked when the driver is imported
 func init() {